April 22, 2026 • By Santorini Dave

 Winter comfort in London is really about managing indoor-outdoor swings, not just dressing for freezing temperatures.
 The Tube, museums, and theaters are often kept quite warm, so you need to be able to shed layers quickly.

-Bring waterproof shoes with good grip for damp pavements, a compact but sturdy umbrella, and multiple light layers like wool sweaters or thermal vests.
+Bring waterproof shoes with good grip for damp pavements, a compact yet sturdy umbrella, and multiple lightweight layers, such as wool sweaters or thermal vests.
 A scarf is essential for blocking the wind chill when you are walking near the river.

 Frequently Asked Questions